GSA/open-gsa-redesign/_apidocs/fsrs-bulkupload-api.md

 Endpoint Name | Short Description |
 -----|-----------------
-Submit Subaward report (Contracts)     | Used to submit one or more Subaward reports for reporting on one (or more) Contracts.
+Submit Subcontract report (Contracts)     | Used to submit one or more Subaward reports for reporting on one (or more) Contracts.
 Submit Subaward report (Assistance)     | Used to submit one or more Subaward reports for reporting on one (or more) Assistance awards.
-Update Subaward report (Contracts)     | Used to update a previously published Subaward report for a Contract.
+Update Subcontract report (Contracts)     | Used to update a previously published Subaward report for a Contract.
 Update Subaward report (Assistance)     | Used to update a previously published Subaward report for an Assistance award.
-Delete Subaward report (Contracts)     | Used to delete Subaward report for a Contract.
+Delete Subcontract report (Contracts)     | Used to delete Subaward report for a Contract.
 Delete Subaward report (Assistance)     | Used to delete Subaward reports for an Assistance award.
-Get Subaward report (Contracts)     | Used to get details for a Subaward report for a Contract.
+Get Subcontract report (Contracts)     | Used to get details for a Subaward report for a Contract.
 Get Subaward report (Assistance)     | Used to get details for a Subaward report for an Assistance award.
-Search Subaward report (Contracts)     | Used to get Subaward reports for Contracts based on optional search criteria.
+Search Subcontract report (Contracts)     | Used to get Subaward reports for Contracts based on optional search criteria.
 Search Subaward report (Assistance)     | Used to get Subaward reports for Assistance awards based on optional search criteria.

 The following section describes each of the above endpoints in detail.

-### Submit Subaward report (Contracts)
+### Submit Subcontract report (Contracts)

 ------- | ------- |
 **Request Type** | POST
 **URL** | /contract/v1/subcontracts
-**Summary** | A User will be able to submit one or multiple Subaward reports for Contracts using this endpoint **Consumes** | application/JSON
+**Summary** | A User will be able to submit one or multiple Subcontract reports for Contracts using this endpoint **Consumes** | application/JSON
 **Produces** | Refer [Response JSON](#response-json)
 **Active Versions** | v1